BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Block Aware Proximity Graph

 \textbf{Algorithm Details.} The pseudo code for constructing a BAMG from a vector set is illustrated in Algorithm~\ref{alg:build-BAMG}.
-It takes as input the vector set $X$ along with two hyperparameters $\alpha$ and $\beta$.
+It takes as input the vector set $X$ along with two hyperparameters $\beta$ and $\alpha$.
 It outputs the constructed BAMG $G'$.
-Specifically, the algorithm first builds a Navigating Small World Graph (NSG) $G$ from $X$ (line 1), and obtains the block assignment $\mathcal{B}(V, \mathcal{L})$ by applying the BNP algorithm (line 2).
-For simplicity, we omit the parameters needed to construct the NSG and those required for the BNP algorithm.
-Then, it initializes an empty graph $G'$ (line 3) and iterates each node $u$ in $G$ (lines 4-23).
-For each neighbor $v$ of $u$ (lines 5-10), if $u$ and $v$ belong to the same block (line 7), $v$ is directly added as a neighbor of $u$ in $G'$ (line 8).
-Otherwise, $v$ is added to the set of cross-block candidates $C_\text{out}$ (lines 9-10).
-The algorithm then initializes an empty set $R_\text{out}$ to store the retained cross-block neighbors (line 11).
-For each candidate $q$ in $C_\text{out}$ (line 12), the algorithm determines whether $q$ should be occluded.
-It does so by checking, for each node $v$ in $R_\text{out}$ (line 14), whether there exists a monotonic path within the block from $v$ to $q$ whose length is less than $\alpha$ and for which the distance $\delta(C[0], q) \cdot \beta < \delta(v, q)$ (line 16).
-If this condition holds, $q$ is occluded according to Rule 2 Case 2 (lines 17).
-Additionally, if $v$ and $q$ belong to the same block (line 18), $q$ is added as a neighbor of $v$ in $G$ and $v$ is added as a neighbor of $q$ (lines 19-20).
-If $q$ is not occluded by any $v$ in $R_\text{out}$, it is added to $R_\text{out}$ (line 22).
-After processing all candidates, all nodes in $R_\text{out}$ are added as neighbors of $u$ in $G$ (line 23).
-The algorithm finally returns the constructed BAMG $G'$ (line 24).
+Specifically, the algorithm first builds a Navigating Small World Graph (NSG) $G$ from $X$ (line 1), and obtains the block assignment $\mathcal{B}(V, \mathcal{L})$ by applying the BNF algorithm (line 2).
+For simplicity, we omit the parameters needed to construct the NSG and those required for the BNF algorithm.
+Then, it initializes an empty graph $G'$ (line 3) and iterates each node $u$ in $G$ (lines 4-22).
+It stores the candidate neighbor set of node $u$ obtained during the construction of graph $G$, which is denoted as $C_{out}$ (line 5).
+For each neighbor $v$ of $u$ (lines 6-9), if $u$ and $v$ belong to the same block (line 7), $v$ is directly added as a neighbor of $u$ in $G'$ (line 8) and removed from $C_{out}$ (line 9).
+The algorithm then initializes an empty set $R_\text{out}$ to store the retained inter-block neighbors (line 10).
+For each candidate $q$ in $C_\text{out}$ (line 11), the algorithm determines whether $q$ should be occluded.
+It does so by checking, for each node $v$ in $R_\text{out}$ (line 13), whether there exists a monotonic path within the block from $v$ to $q$ whose length is less than $\beta$ and for which the distance $\delta(C[0], q) \cdot \alpha < \delta(v, q)$ (line 15).
+If this condition holds, $q$ is occluded according to Rule 2 Case 2 (lines 16).
+Additionally, if $v$ and $q$ belong to the same block (line 17), $q$ is added as a neighbor of $v$ in $G$ and $v$ is added as a neighbor of $q$ (lines 18-19).
+If $q$ is not occluded by any $v$ in $R_\text{out}$, it is added to $R_\text{out}$ (lines 20-21).
+After processing all candidates, all nodes in $R_\text{out}$ are added as neighbors of $u$ in $G$ (line 22).
+The algorithm finally returns the constructed BAMG $G'$ (line 23).